kevintpeng/Learn-Something-Every-Day/UWaterloo/MATH213: Advanced Calculus.md

 - given that an integral is just a sum, the inversion formula shows that f(t) is a sum of exponentials e^st, weighted by F(s)

 ### Laplace for differential equations
+So the reason that Laplace transforms help us solve differential equations is because we apply a one-to-one transform on both sides of an equation
 ```
 y'' + 5y' + 6y = 0, y(0) = 2, y'(0) = 3
 L{y''} + 5L{y'} + 6L{y} = L{0}